TamilI-afk/Python-basics-/README.md

 # Python-basics-
-It is a group of programs i learning as a Mechanical Student, focusing on engineering problems
+It is a group of programs i am learning as a Mechanical Student, focusing on engineering and mathematical problems